 - 4.1a.
 Monitor contract status of affordable housing and communicate the City's desire to preserve long-term affordability of properties. - 4.1b.
-Coordinate with property owners to ensure conversion notices to tenants are sent out at three intervals: 3 years, 1 years, and 6 months of the affordable covenant expiration date. - 4.1c.
-Coordinate qualified entities such as nonprofit and for-profit organizations interested in preserving at-risk projects - 4.1d.
-As feasible, provide financial and/or technical assistance to preserve publicly assisted affordable housing at risk of conversion by 2031
+Contact each at-risk property to ensure that conversion notices and tenant education are sent out at: 3 years, 1 years, and 6 months of the covenant expiration date. - 4.1c.
+Coordinate qualified entities such as nonprofit and for-profit organizations interested in preserving at-risk projects. - 4.1d.
+As feasible, provide financial and/or technical assistance to preserve publicly assisted affordable housing at risk of conversion by 2031.